-Calculating fuel cost per mile in trucking is essential for every owner-operator — it’s the single biggest variable expense and directly impacts your profitability on every load.
+Calculating fuel cost per mile trucking operations depend on is essential for every owner-operator — it’s the single biggest variable expense and directly impacts your profitability on every load.
 Knowing exactly what you’re spending on fuel per mile gives you a number you can use when evaluating loads and negotiating rates.

 What is fuel cost per mile?